RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

 In this first part, we will review and practice some spreadsheet calculations by doing some exploratory data analysis.
 If you have never used a spreadsheet before, don't worry, you will catch on quickly.
-Also, remember that at this point we are just exploring, so there isn't necessarily a right answer.
-In fact, most of the time we don't know what the right answers are when we are in exploring mode.
+Remember that we are just exploring at this point, so there isn't necessarily a right answer.
+Most of the time, we don't know what the right answers are while we are in exploring mode.
 You might even be wondering what it means to be in exploring mode.
-The main thing we are doing is looking around at the data and seeking out things that look like 'interesting' bits of statistics that stand out.
-We wonder about how things might correlate or what variables might be interdependent on others.
+The main thing we do is look at the data and seek out things that look like 'interesting' bits of statistics that stand out.
+We also think about how things might correlate or what variables might be interdependent on others.
 Two of the primary tools we use in this exploring mode are summary statistics and visualization.